 The rules layer is the heart of a PL KB.
 It contains rewrite rules specifying individual reaction steps.
 In the case of signal transduction rules represent processes such as activation, phosphorylation, complex formation, or translocation.
-The rules layer is discussed in Section 6.2 below.
+The rules layer is discussed in Section 4.2 below.

 The queries layer specifies initial states (called dishes) to be studied.
 Initial states can be thought of as describing "in silico experiments".
-They represent in silico Petri dishes containing a cell and ligands of interest in the supernatant.
+They represent in silico Petri dishes containing a cell and ligands of interest in the surrounding mixture.
 An initial state is represented by a term of the form where cell represents a cell state and out represents a soup of ligands and other molecular components in the cells surroundings.
 In fact a dish can contain many cells, however the current PL analysis tools only treat single cells.
 For example an initial state to study Ras activation in SmallkB is given by the dish term representing a dish containing Egf and the cell discussed above.

+'''

-PD(out cell)
+PD (out cell)

+'''

-6.2 The Rules Part
+4.2 The Rules Part

 PL rules are curated from the literature, and each rule has associated evidence items describing experimental data that serve as evidence for the rule.
 Discussion of evidence is beyond the scope of the present document, as it requires some understanding of experimental methods to be meaningful.
-The rules for the initial response to Egf signaling closely parallel the biologist's informal explanation of Figure 1 given in Section 5.

-Rule 1 (label 1.EgfR.act) describes the binding of an ErbB1 ligand to EgfR.
-The term ?ErbB1L:ErbB1L:ErbB1L is a variable that matches any ErbB1 ligand, for example Egf, and ?CellType:CellType is a variable that matches any cell type. {CLm | clm EgfR} matches any cell membrane location that contains EgfR, since clm is a variable that will match the rest of the membrane contents.
+Rule 1 (label 1.EgfR.act) describes the binding of an ErbB1 ligand to EgfR, formalizing the first step of the signaling sequence above.

+The term ?ErbB1L:ErbB1L is a variable that matches any ErbB1 ligand, for example Egf, and ?CellType:CellType is a variable that matches any cell type. {CLm | clm EgfR} matches any cell membrane location that contains EgfR, since clm is a variable that will match the rest of the membrane contents.
 Thus the left hand side subterm matches any cell that contains EgfR in the cell membrane, since the variable ct will match any additional locations.
-For example, it matches the initial state rasDish with and the result of rewriting rasDish with rule 1 is
+For example, it matches the initial state rasDish with and the result of rewriting rasDish with rule 1 is which is obtained by instantiating the rules right hand side using the variable bindings from the left hand side match.

+'''

 [?CellType:CellType | ct {CLm | clm EgfR}]

+'''